Students Talk About Race (STAR) is a unique diversity program designed to connect GCC students to local middle and high schools.

 The STAR requirement for the semester is approximately 22 hours total.

 REQUIREMENTS TO PARTICIPATE

 A TB Test/Clearance (done through GCC's Health Center)

 Mandatory Training on a specified Saturday

-Please download the STAR Application Spring 2016 for more details.
+Please download the STAR Application Fall 2016 for more details.

-Complete the form and email it to firstname.lastname@example.org or drop it off at the Center for Student Involvement in Sierra Madre 267 (next to the upper cafeteria).
+Complete the form and email it to firstname.lastname@example.org or drop it off at the Multicultural and Community Engagement Center in Sierra Madre 267 (next to the upper cafeteria).

 The STAR program is generously supported by the Associated Students